jeBoyKevin/kwetter/backend/accountservice/README.md

 1. User obtains Refresh and Access tokens by providing credentials to the Authorization server
 2. User sends Access token with each request to access protected API resource
-3. Access token is signed and contains user identity (e.g. user id) and authorization claims.
+3. Access token is signed and contains account identity (e.g. account id) and authorization claims.

 It's important to note that authorization claims will be included with the Access token.
 Why is this important?
-Well, let's say that authorization claims (e.g user privileges in the database) are changed during the life time of Access token.
+Well, let's say that authorization claims (e.g account privileges in the database) are changed during the life time of Access token.
 Those changes will not become effective until new Access token is issued.
 In most cases this is not big issue, because Access tokens are short-lived.
 Otherwise go with the opaque token pattern.

 # Implementation Details